Sustainability is one of INHS’ main values and supports its mission to provide safe and quality housing for its community.

 There is a lack of suitable housing while population growth is increasing, and those with low to moderate incomes are often times put into unsafe housing conditions.
 This decreases the quality of life for those individuals and families.
 That is why INHS believes in sustainable housing which improves the life cycle of homes, and energy consumption in the home decreases, reducing INHS’ carbon footprint.

 All INHS homes and developments are designed and built to high standards.

-We think about sustainable building and communities all the time – every project starts out with those goals in mind.
-INHS uses smart growth principles to guide development to locations close to workplaces, services, and transportation.
-And INHS build homes that among the most efficient in the country.
+How to build sustainable homes and communities is the driving force behind each development.
+INHS uses smart growth principles to guide development to locations close to workplaces, services and transportation.
+We build homes that are among the most efficient in the country.

-INHS is a national real estate development leader in green building.
-In fact, INHS is one of the developers that helped to create the LEED for Homes building standard, the leading national residential green standard.
+INHS is a national real estate development leader in green building, and is one of the developers that helped to create the LEED for Homes building standards, the leading national residential green standard.